groq/mlagility/docs/tools_user_guide.md

 Indicates whether the device is installed on the local machine or a remote machine.
 Device on a remote machine is accessed over SFT SSH.

 Usage:
-- `benchit benchmark INPUT_SCRIPTS --backend BACKEND`
+- `benchit benchmark INPUT_FILES --backend BACKEND`

 Valid values:
 - Defaults to `local`, indicating the device is installed on the local machine.